20n/act/wikiServices/README.md

 $ sbt 'runMain com.act.biointerpretation.BiointerpretationDriver -c biointerpretation_config.json'
 ```

-The output of the installer pipeline will be a database named `jarvis_2017-01-11`.
+The output of the installer pipeline will be a database named `jarvis_OPTIONALSUFFIX` (or `marvin_OPTIONALSUFFIX` if you ran mechanistic validation).

 ### Run Reachables and Cascades ###